tustin2121/TPPParkDev/README.md

 There are no plans to add anything from Season 2 to the park, simply because I was dogged endlessly to add things to version 1 of the park and I don't want a repeat of that.
-If I add anything to the park after it is declared complete, it will be on a whim.
+If I add anything to the park after it is declared complete, it will be on a whim or by contributor

 Version 2.x
 -----------